oracle/graal/tools/docs/T-Trace-Tracing.md

 from the source `events.js`.
 Then it is possible to use them in the `return` handler of the `end` function.

-With such instrument, it is just a matter of selecting the right `ttrace` pointcuts - declaratively, selectively, precisely, accuratelly (via specifying the right tags and filtering on function names, location in sources and other characteristics) and the OpenTracing will happen automatically and only on demand, without modifying the application code at all.
+The [T-Trace](T-Trace.md) provides access to `frame` variables and their fields.
+As such the instrument can read value of `req.url` or `req.method` and provide them as `span.setTag` values to the OpenTracing server.

+With such instrument, it is just a matter of being able to enable it at the right time.
+See [embedding into node.js](T-Trace-Embedding.md) section to see how to create an *admin server* and apply any trace scripts (including OpenTracing based ones) dynamically - when needed.

+For more ideas consult [T-Trace hacker's manual](T-Trace-Manual.md).